Aldi Job Application Online for Employment and Careers

 Aldi Stocker

 As a stocker, you will be hired on a part-time basis and if you perform well, you can move up within the company to a full-time position.
-The starting wage is pretty darn good at over $13 an hour in most cities.
+The starting wage is pretty darn good, with store associates (which includes stocking) averaging around $17.78 per hour (this varies significantly by location and role).

 Your responsibilities will include the following: